javmart/zero-to-qed/docs/src/12_dependent_types.md

 [Per Martin-Löf](https://en.wikipedia.org/wiki/Per_Martin-L%C3%B6f) spent the 1970s in Sweden developing this type theory where types could depend on values, not just on other types.
 The idea seems simple enough: if `List` can be parameterized by an element type, why not also by its length?
 But this small step has profound consequences.
 Suddenly types become a specification language.
 A function returning `Vector α n` does not merely return a list; it returns a list of exactly `n` elements, verified at compile time.
 The [simply-typed lambda calculus](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus) that underlies Haskell and ML stops at the water's edge here.
 Dependent types let you wade in, expressing invariants that would otherwise live only in documentation or runtime checks.
 Lean's type system, based on the [Calculus of Inductive Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions), provides the full machinery: types that compute, proofs that are programs, and specifications precise enough to replace testing with theorem proving.

 > [!WARNING]
 > This section is dense and notation-heavy.
-If the mathematical symbols start to blur together, that is not a personal failing - it is the appropriate response to notation that took logicians fifty years to stabilize and still varies between textbooks.
+If the mathematical symbols start to blur together, that is not a personal failing.
+It is the appropriate response to notation that took logicians fifty years to stabilize and still varies between textbooks.
 Skip ahead and return later.
 Or don't.
 Some people read this material linearly, some spiral in from the edges, some open to random pages and see what sticks.
 There is no wrong way to learn type theory except to believe you should have understood it faster.
 The notation table below is a reference, not a prerequisite.

 ## Notation